 - As teachers, we are always trying to figure out how to be more inclusive in what we teach.
 It’s hard.
 When your scope and sequence says to spend a month on WWII, it’s hard.
 Especially because students learned about it in their World History class.
 It’s redundant.
 I’m not saying that we should never repeat topics.
 I’m saying we need to reconsider what we’re teaching.
 What can we add?
 What can we subtract?
 Education is designed to teach a single narrative.
 Anything outside of that perspective becomes extra.
 Making it easy to push to the side.

 Question #2: Do people actually celebrate Juneteenth?

-I was recently chatting with a couple of black people.
+I was recently chatting with a couple of Black people.
 (I know that sounds awkward, but I told them I wouldn’t name them in this post).
 One asked, “Do people actually celebrate Juneteenth?”
 The other person responded, “Now we do.”
 I found that interesting.
-We’ve ignored this history and tradition for so long, even many black people have never heard of it.
+We’ve ignored this history and tradition for so long, that even many Black people have never heard of it.
 But the answer is yes, people do celebrate Juneteenth, also known as Jubilee Day.
 (Jubilee, what a cute name, now if only I can convince my husband to let me name a future child that, but I digress).

 - Celebrations were widespread until the early 1900s.

 - There was a resurgence of Juneteeth celebrations during the Civil Rights Movement.
 (For obvious reasons).

 - Texas made June 19th a state holiday in 1980.